Staying on top of liabilities

-Essentially it involves separating alpha from beta - that is, excess returns from market return - and transferring the excess return to a chosen
+Essentially it involves separating alpha from beta - that is, excess returns from market return - and transferring the excess return to a chosen benchmark.

 Portable alpha can be used as part of an enhanced liability driven investment strategy, says John Wilkinson, senior manager at Man Investments.

 ‘It is a simple structure.
 You create a portable alpha fund, which the investor buys into.
 This fund then enters into swap agreements with investment banks to get the index exposure, whatever that index may be.
 That frees cash to be invested into a fund of hedge funds.
 It is the objective of this fund to outperform the cost of the swap.”

 Man uses a conservative fund of hedge funds for the purpose, with a bias towards market neutral strategies and away from directional strategies.
 “We’re looking for a conservative mix which is consistently outperforming LIBOR on a short term basis, because inherent in the structure is the return hurdle of LIBOR plus the spread – what the fund has to pay a bank to obtain that market or beta exposure.”